Did you know that beans don’t have to come in a can?

 - Return the rinsed beans to your largest sauce pot and cover them with at least 3 inches of water.

 - DON’T add salt.
 Salt will prevent your beans from softening.

 - Of course, like everything else, some cooks swear that salting makes the beans soften faster.
 You have my permission to experiment.

 - Bring the beans and water to a boil.
 Turn down the heat on the pan, and simmer the beans for an hour or two, until they are tender to your liking.
-If your beans came in a package, you should consult it for cooking times.
+Normally, if you can crush a bean with a fork, it is done.
+(If your beans came in a package, you should consult it for cooking times.)